Ōnuku

 Ōnuku, also known as the Kaik, is a settlement and marae near Akaroa on Banks Peninsula, New Zealand.
 It was the first of three places in the South Island at which the Treaty of Waitangi was signed by Ngāi Tahu.
 The marae is home to the Ngāi Tārewa and Ngāti Irakehu hapū of Ngāi Tahu.

 Location

 Ōnuku is on the eastern shore of Akaroa Harbour, 5 km south of Akaroa, the nearest town.
-It sits below the hill peak called Brasenose, also known by the Māori name Ōteauheke. Ōteauheke is listed as a wahi tapu (sacred site) by Heritage New Zealand.
+It sits below the hill peak called Brasenose, also known by the Māori name Ōteauheke. Ōteauheke is listed as a wāhi tapu (sacred site) by Heritage New Zealand.

 Te Urupā o Kāti Māmoe ki Onuku, an urupā (burial ground) of the Kāti Māmoe people who once lived in the area, is on the waterfront directly across the road from the marae.
-It is also listed as a wahi tapu by Heritage New Zealand.
+It is also listed as a wāhi tapu by Heritage New Zealand.

 The Banks Track, a three-day privately owned walking track (originally four days), starts on a farm at Ōnuku, ending in Akaroa.